 Because of a high rate of union membership, Captains, Mates, and Pilots enjoy a wide variety of benefits, including medical, dental, and vision plans as well as vacation and sick leave.

 Most openings for Captains, Mates, and Pilots of water vessels are expected to result from the need to replace retiring workers, or those who leave the occupation for other reasons.
 Advertised job listings in California suggest some demand for work on commercial vessels, tug boats, and privately-owned yachts.

 Projections of Employment

 In California, the number of Captains, Mates, and Pilots of Water Vessels is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Captains, Mates, and Pilots of Water Vessels are expected to increase by 15.0 percent, or 300 jobs between 2014 and 2024.

-In San Diego County, the number of Captains, Mates, and Pilots of Water Vessels is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Captains, Mates, and Pilots of Water Vessels are expected to increase by 19.4 percent, or 60 jobs between 2012 and 2022.
+In San Diego County, the number of Captains, Mates, and Pilots of Water Vessels is expected to grow slower than average growth rate for all occupations.
+Jobs for Captains, Mates, and Pilots of Water Vessels are expected to increase by 7.7 percent, or 10 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|